 We tested a method to perform emotion classification using mRMR feature selection and 6-way SVM classification.
 Our results indicate that the method is significantly superior to the baseline classifier, using frequency features of pairs of words/POS tags and lexical scores computed with the LIWC software.
-We also found that the multiway classification was more successful than binary classification of each emotion, although more exploration of that question may be needed.
-This may be because in the binary classification problem, we have to sacrifice some of our data by downsampling the class of entries not labeled as the mood in question in order to achieve a balanced dataset.
-In multiway classification, we are able to use all of our data.
-Upon running the same experiments over two human-annotated datasets, a large corpus of LiveJournal blogs and a smaller corpus of caption and comments attached to computergenerated scenes, we found that our methods yield better results over both the baseline and the latest state-of-the-art.
+We also found that the multiway classification was more successful than binary classification may be needed.
+This may be because in the multiway classification problem, we have balanced datasets without sacrificing any more of our data by downsampling the not-emotion class.
+Upon running the same experiments over two human-annotated datasets, a large corpus of LiveJournal blogs and a smaller corpus of caption and comments attached to computer-generated scenes, we found that our methods yield better results over the latest.

 In future work, we plan to extend the WordsEye dataset with more AMT annotated data.
-The larger corpus can then be filtered to contain only the collected information of those pictures that received a significantly high number of votes of the same mood.
-This way, with more consistent labels, we hope to build more accurate and robust classifiers.
+The larger corpus can be filtered to contain only the collected information of those pictures that received a significantly high number of votes of the same mood.
+This way we hope to build more accurate and robust classifiers.
 In addition, we hope to be able to use the large amount of LiveJournal data available to boost our results on the WordsEye data, by incorporating its larger inventory of words.
 This would make our model more adaptable to new description data.
-We have tried directly testing a model trained on LiveJournal data on the image description data without promising results.
+We have tried testing a model trained on LiveJournal data on the image description data without promising results.
 We hope that employing more advanced methods for combining models will yield more success.